-- HX240c M6 is not able to use the additional slots if combined in a cluster with M5 or M4 nodes. - HX220c M6 uses a maximum of 6 capacity disks (2 disk slots to remain empty) when mixed with HX220-M4. - All servers must match the form factor (220/240), type (Hybrid/AF), security capability (Non-SED only) and disk configuration (QTY, capacity, and non-SED) across the cluster.
+- HX240c M6 is not able to use the additional slots if combined in a cluster with M5 nodes. - All servers must match the form factor (220/240), type (Hybrid/AF/NVME), security capability (Non-SED only) and disk configuration (QTY, capacity, and non-SED) across the cluster.